The Santa Fe to Taos Trail and the Rio Grande Trail

 Last year, representatives of the Rio Grande Trail Commission approached SF2T about incorporating portions of the Santa Fe to Taos Trail alignment into the proposed RGT route.

 During discussions, SF2T leadership asked the RGT team whether there would be any benefit to the SF2T in being incorporated into the Rio Grande Trail.
 No clear benefit was identified.
-SF2T subsequently communicated that it does not want its alignment incorporated into the RGT.
+SF2T subsequently communicated that it does not want to be part of the RGT.

 The Santa Fe to Taos Trail was independently scouted and developed over the past decade with a specific stewardship vision: to create champions for wilderness and nature.
-It has an established identity, community, guidebook, volunteer base, and conservation framework.
+It has an active user base (65 people did the SF2T last year; at least 300 people will do it this year).
+It has a guidebook, a volunteer base, and a conservation framework.
+It is a registered 501(c)3.
+SF2T is a nationally recognized trail.
+It is already experiencing rapid, almost unmanageable growth.

-Current RGT alignment options include substantial overlap with the Santa Fe to Taos Trail’s route.
-At present, the SF2T Trail and its existing stewardship framework are not reflected in the RGT alignment materials.
+The Rio Grande Trail is currently seeking input on three possible routes, or “alignments” between Santa Fe and Taos.
+One of those alignments – the east/Orange/”Option 3″ alignment – uses 86% of the Santa Fe to Taos Trail’s route.
+Yet at present, the SF2T Trail and its existing stewardship framework are not reflected anywhere in the RGT alignment materials.

 - Overuse and ecological capacity

 The SF2T is already experiencing rapid growth.
-Increased traffic — particularly multi-use traffic — could strain sensitive alpine lakes and riparian corridors. - Use compatibility
+Increased traffic — particularly multi-use traffic — will further strain sensitive alpine lakes and riparian corridors that are already likely to see overuse this year. - Use compatibility

 Bicycles are not permitted in the Pecos Wilderness, and some sections near Santa Fe are not designed for mixed high-volume bike and foot traffic. - Existing conflict areas

-Sections such as Winsor Trail already experience friction between user groups.
-Increased designation-driven traffic will intensify these conflicts. - Mission integrity
+Sections such as Winsor Trail already experience considerable friction between user groups.
+Increased designation-driven traffic will only intensify these conflicts. - Mission integrity

-The Rio Grande Trail Commission is currently soliciting feedback on three possible alignments for the RGT between Santa Fe and Taos.
-SF2T believes the most appropriate alignment approach would be to:
+As mentioned earlier, the Rio Grande Trail Commission is currently soliciting feedback on three possible alignments for the RGT between Santa Fe and Taos.
+SF2T supports one of these alignements, the western/purple alignment option #1.
+While the west alignment is the best straight choice, (just remember “West is best”), SF2T believes the most appropriate alignment approach would be to:

-- Use the Eastern (Teal) alignment below Big Tesuque Campground
+- Use the Western/Purple/”Option 1″ alignment north of Big Tesuque Campground in Santa Fe National Forest

-- Use the Western (Purple) alignment north of Big Tesuque Campground
+- Use the Middle/Light Blue/”Option 2″ alignment south of Big Tesuque Campground